scline/docker-cacti/plugins/syslog/README.md

 * feature: Support re-alert cycles for all alert type
 * feature: Limit re-alert cycles to the max log retention
 * feature: Make the default timespan 30 minutes for performance reasons
-* bug: sort fields interfering with one another between syslog and alarm tabs
+* issue: sort fields interfering with one another between syslog and alarm tabs
-* bug: Message column was date column
+* issue: Message column was date column

 --- 1.10 ---
 * feature: Allow Syslog to Strip Domains Suffix's.
 * feature: Make compatible with earlier versions of Cacti.
 * feature: Allow Plugins to extend filtering
-* bug: Minor issue with wrong db function being called.
+* issue: Minor issue with wrong db function being called.
-* bug: Legend had Critical and Alert reversed.
+* issue: Legend had Critical and Alert reversed.
-* bug: Syslog filter can cause SQL errors
+* issue: Syslog filter can cause SQL errors
-* bug: Wrong page redirect links.
+* issue: Wrong page redirect links.
-* bug: Partitioning was writing always to the dMaxValue partition
+* issue: Partitioning was writing always to the dMaxValue partition
-* bug: Emergency Logs were not being highlighted correctly
+* issue: Emergency Logs were not being highlighted correctly
-* bug: Can not add disabled alarm/removal/report rule
+* issue: Can not add disabled alarm/removal/report rule

 --- 1.07 ---
-* bug: Rearchitect to improve support mutliple databases
+* issue: Rearchitect to improve support mutliple databases
-* bug: Don't process a report if it's not enabled.
+* issue: Don't process a report if it's not enabled.
-* bug: Don't process an alert if it's not enabled.
+* issue: Don't process an alert if it's not enabled.
-* bug: Don't process a removal rule if it's not enabled.
+* issue: Don't process a removal rule if it's not enabled.

 --- 1.06 ---
-* bug#0001854: Error found in Cacti Log
+* issue#0001854: Error found in Cacti Log
-* bug#0001871: Priority dropdown labels in syslog.php for "All Priorities" set to incorrect priority id
+* issue#0001871: Priority dropdown labels in syslog.php for "All Priorities" set to incorrect priority id
-* bug#0001872: Priorities drop drown to show specific value
+* issue#0001872: Priorities drop drown to show specific value
-* bug: Only show one facility in the dropdown
+* issue: Only show one facility in the dropdown
-* bug: Hex Errors Upon Install
+* issue: Hex Errors Upon Install

 --- 1.05 ---
-* bug: Remove poorly defined security settings
+* issue: Remove poorly defined security settings
-* bug: Don't show actions if you don't have permissions
+* issue: Don't show actions if you don't have permissions
-* bug: Fix page refresh dropdown bug
+* issue: Fix page refresh dropdown bug
 * feature: Re-add refresh settings to syslog

 --- 1.04 ---
-* bug#0001824: Syslog icon is not shown in graph view
+* issue#0001824: Syslog icon is not shown in graph view
-* bug: Link on Alarm Log does not properly redirect to 'current' tab
+* issue: Link on Alarm Log does not properly redirect to 'current' tab
-* bug: Unselecting all hosts results in SQL error
+* issue: Unselecting all hosts results in SQL error
-* bug: Exporting to CSV not working properly
+* issue: Exporting to CSV not working properly
 * compat: Remove deprecated split() command

 --- 1.03 ---
 * feature: Add alarm host and counts to sms messages
-* bug: Fix issue with individual syslog html messages
+* issue: Fix issue with individual syslog html messages
-* bug: Fix creating alarms and removals from the syslog tab
+* issue: Fix creating alarms and removals from the syslog tab
-* bug: Fix syslog removal UI with respect to rule type's
+* issue: Fix syslog removal UI with respect to rule type's

 --- 1.02 ---
 * feature: Add syslog database functions to mitigate issues with same system installs

 --- 1.01 ---
 * feature: Add alert commands by popular demand
-* bug#0001788: missing closing quote in syslog_alerts.php
+* issue#0001788: missing closing quote in syslog_alerts.php
-* bug#0001785: revision 1086 can not save reports when using seperate syslog mysql database
+* issue#0001785: revision 1086 can not save reports when using seperate syslog mysql database

 --- 1.0 ---
 * feature: Support SMS e-mail messages